kangdongil/airbnb-clone_20210531/README.md

 * model: describe shape of the data
   - when new model or field is added, we need to migrate
+* field: help define how the valid data is
+  - model is made out of fields
+  - django migration will convert field into SQL
 * FieldType - Text
   - TextField()
     : Multi-Line Text